.ng: History

 The top-level domain was first delegated in 1995 to Ibukun Odusote at the Yaba College of Technology.
 She was made a life patron of the Nigeria Internet Registration Association in 2013 for her work.

 Operations were initially handled by an organization in Italy, the Instituto per le Applicazioni Telematiche (today known as the Istituto di Informatica e Telematica), but were later transferred to Randy Bush.
-In 2004, .ng was re-delegated in 2004 to a Nigerian organization, the National Information Technology Development Agency, and then in 2009, re-delegated to the Nigeria Internet Registration Association.
+In 2004, .ng was re-delegated to a Nigerian organization, the National Information Technology Development Agency, and then in 2009, to the Nigeria Internet Registration Association.